 The bug triage is a process where developers asses the bug and set its severity and domain.
 At the end of this process the bug will:

-Have its domain set.
-The domains include categories like: toolchain, kernel, Over-the-Air Update (OTA); they can change over time.
+- Have its domain set.
 The bug tracker will include the latest list.

 If the bug is classified as a security vulnerability, the engineer assesing the issue will create a new ticket in the private security bug tracker and the discussion will continue in the security bug tracker from that point.
 Please refer to the CVE Process for details.